 Main cast and characters:

-- Angela Pleasence as Helen Ramsey – Dr. Terrible’s House of Horrible; The Godsend; From Beyond the Grave
+Angela Pleasence as Helen Ramsey – Doctor Terrible’s House of Horrible; The Godsend; From Beyond the Grave

 Symptoms premiered at the 1974 Cannes Film Festival as the first official British entry.
 It was briefly released in the UK in 1976.
 It was shown on British television once in 1983 and then seemed lost for years until being released on Blu-ray and DVD by the BFI on 25 April 2016.
 A Blu-ray release in the USA by Mondo Macabro swiftly followed on May 10, 2016.

-The film was apparently also released as The Blood Virgin.
+The film was released in the USA as The Blood Virgin.